zorael/kameloso/README.md

 * [`traits.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/traits.d)
 * [`uda.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/uda.d)

 Feel free to copy these and drop them into your own project.
-Look up the structs `IRCBot` and `IRCParser`.
+Look up the structs `IRCBot` and `IRCParser` to get started.
+See the versions at the top of `irc.d`.

 # Debugging and generating unit tests